You have 0 shipments in your cart

 Why is this happening?

-How this is going to be charged:
+How this is being charged:

 • Imagine you're a retailer shipping a parcel containing 1 silk blouse and 2 wool blouses.
 Because they have different HS Codes, that parcel is considered to have two distinct items.
 In this case, €6 in customs duty would be paid (€3 for the silk item + €3 for the wool item).